The author explores the versatile German breed’s suitability for waterfowling and various retrieve work

 One problem that a lot of folks encounter with the GSP breed in particular is that they develop very fast and have a ton of natural instincts to point, honor, and retrieve.
 That often makes it easy to overlook a lot of the foundational training because many times these dogs learn on the job with experience and little training.
 The problems arise when the dog is being possessive over a bird or not wanting to bring it back to you and would rather play with it.
 The easiest way to fix a lot of retrieving problems is generally to solidify recall or the heel cue.
 Get in touch with your local NAVHDA chapter or trainer that has a proven record with what you are looking to accomplish for help and advice.

 People often wonder how the GSP holds up in cold weather and water retrieves.
-While they cannot withstand the frigid temperatures that a longer haired dog can, they have the drive to make long icy water retrieves, and most well-bred versatile dogs will do so.
-When we are hunting over icy or cold water on a winter morning, our GSPs wear easy-to-adjust, fitted neoprene vests to help hold their core temperatures, and we have heaters and towels in the blind for the days we hunt in below freezing temps in or around water.
+While they cannot withstand the frigid temperatures that a longer-haired dog can, they have the drive to make long icy water retrieves, and most well-bred versatile dogs will do so.
+When we are hunting over icy or cold water on a winter morning, our GSPs wear easy-to-adjust, fitted neoprene vests to help hold their core temperatures, and we have heaters and towels in the blind for the days we hunt in subfreezing temps in or around water.
 Many times, though, we hunt large feed fields and are fortunate to have many opportunities to hunt on dry land.
 Be smart with your dog and know their body language; pull them out at the first sign something is off.
 That goes for all sporting dog owners out there.
 Just because they can and will do something doesn’t mean that they should.

 These dogs are more than just tools; they are family to most of us.
 Give your dog the time and training they need to be successful out in the field and remember that you are their only advocate.
 Dogs are not people.
 I truly believe that if you show them the time, attention, and structure they need to be the best that they can be, you will not anthropomorphize them and they can live extremely long and happy lives with you.
 They deserve time and structure and you will see them thrive with those two things and plenty of experience.